-Total courses required Five literature

-Core courses One course that stresses writers before 1830.
+TOTAL COURSES REQUIRED Five literature CORE COURSES One course that stresses writers before 1830.
 One course that stresses writers after 1830.

-Other courses ENG 197 may be counted toward a minor.
-(April 2010)

-300 and 400 level Two
+OTHER REQUIRED COURSES ENG 197 may be counted toward a minor.
+(April 2010) NUMBER 300 AND 400 LEVEL COURSES Two

-courses 1w0

-Courses in English
+Courses In English